Oliviamiller008/musiq_app/README.md

 ## Installation
 Install lastest version of Python at https://www.python.org/downloads/

-Create a directory for the project in your File Explorer
+Create a directory for the project in your File Explorer.

-In command prompt, navigate to the directory you just created (using cd command)
+In command prompt, navigate to the directory you just created (using cd command).

 Create python virtual environment by typing:
 ```bash